-waiting for WMS information from network auto discovery is displayed.
-Press VV on the welcome screen to go to next screen.
+NOTE: When you reset the device to factory default settings without a network connection, a message Device is waiting for WMS information from network auto discovery is displayed.
+Press screen to go to next screen.

-3. Click Dell EULA or HID EULA from the right pane to read the respective EULAs.
-If you have installed the ThinOS application packages, ensure that you read the respective EULAs of the third-party applications.

-(i) NOTE: The EULA screen may different depending on the client installed pkgs.
+- 3. Click Dell EULA or HID EULA from the right pane to read the respective EULAs.
+If you have installed the ThinOS application packages, ensure that you read the respective EULAs of the third-party applications. - i NOTE: The EULA screen may different depending on the client installed pkgs.

-Figure 1.
+Figure 3.
 EULA screen